zuluana/Halia/README.md

 ### Other DI Solutions vs. Halia

-Our *intent* is for Halia to be a generic, extensible Dependency Injection tool.
-However, we see a lot of value in the "Plugin Pattern".
-Therefore, extensibility is a first-class concern of ours, this this repo, and Halia Extensions.
+Halia has feature overlap with existing DI solutions, but we prioritize extensibility.

-For example, while most DI solutions use a class constructor for initialization, we accept a standard JS Function.
-This makes it possible to build an extension for "Asynchronous Installation".
+For example, while many DI solutions use a class constructor for initialization, we accept a standard JS Function.
+We also support custom extensions, and therefore, it's possible to build an extension for something like "Asynchronous Installation".

- However, you *can* use Halia as a standard DI solution without implementing the "Plugin Pattern" with back-installation.

 Other DI Solutions, like Angular and Nest.js Providers can be used to solve a lot of the same problems, but with some key differences:

 -  **Extensible**:  Use existing (or build your own) "Halia Extensions" to install the features you need.
 For example, add optional dependencies, incompatibility management, etc...
 -  **Independent**:  Halia is not coupled with a particular back-end or front-end technology.
 But, with Halia Extensions, it can be made to work with most tech stacks.